TL;DR

 The task

 You are preparing a pitch deck, product strategy memo, sales battlecard, or website comparison page.
-You need a side-by-side matrix of your product versus 3-8 competitors across pricing, features, positioning, and customer fit — and it has to survive a stakeholder asking “where did this number come from?”
+You need a side-by-side matrix of your product versus 3-8 competitors across pricing, features, positioning, and customer fit.
+The hard part is not building the grid.
+It is making sure that every cell can be traced to a source, because the first thing a skeptical exec does is point at one number and ask where it came from.

 When AI is the right tool

-- You already have raw research (pricing pages, G2 reviews, transcripts) and need help structuring it.
+- You already have raw research (pricing pages, G2 reviews, sales-call transcripts) and need help structuring it into one grid.

-- You want a first-pass matrix that humans then verify.
+- You want a first-pass matrix that a human then verifies cell by cell.

-- You are tracking a fast-moving category and need refreshes every 4-8 weeks.
+- You are tracking a fast-moving category and need a refresh every 4-8 weeks.

-- You need the same comparison in multiple framings (sales-facing vs. board-facing).
+- You need the same comparison in two framings (sales-facing battlecard vs. board-facing strategy memo).

 When not to rely on AI alone

-- Pricing claims and feature checkmarks — these must come from primary sources you can cite.
+- Exact pricing and feature checkmarks.
+These must come from primary sources you can link.

-- Acquisition rumors, layoffs, or roadmap speculation.
-Models will confidently invent these.
+- Acquisition rumors, layoffs, or unreleased roadmap.
+Models will state these as fact with full confidence.

-- Regulated industries (healthcare, fintech) where wrong claims create legal risk.
+- Regulated industries (healthcare, fintech) where a wrong claim in a published comparison creates legal exposure.

 What to feed the AI

-- The list of competitors with their URLs.
+- The competitor list with their pricing-page URLs.

-- 5-8 dimensions to compare (pricing tiers, integrations, target customer, support SLA, etc.).
+- 5-8 dimensions to compare (pricing tiers, integrations, target customer, support SLA, deployment model, etc.).

-- Raw notes per competitor — copy-pasted pricing pages, three G2/Capterra reviews each, one analyst quote.
+- Raw notes per competitor: copy-pasted pricing pages, three G2 or Capterra reviews each, one analyst quote.

-- Your product’s positioning so the framing is honest, not flattering.
+- Your product’s honest positioning, so the framing is fair rather than flattering.

 Copy-ready prompt